 The SDOs can be split in international standards bodies recognized by the world trade organization or by the SDOs with a general agreement to be recognized as an international standards body.

-An alternate method using open source to attract an approach is providing open source.
+An alternate method using open source to attract an approach is providing open source as the result of the harmonization process.

 Some SDOs and Consortia or Alliances explicitly say that they are doing promotion for IoT and coordinating standardization efforts without writing a standard.